OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 ```

 :::note
-After you activate the new environment for the first time it is required to clean up some artifacts in order for all dependencies to work nicely.
+When the new environment is activated for the first time, it is required to clean up some artifacts in order for all dependencies to work nicely.

 On macOS and Linux do this by running this script (copy and paste the launch code):